Australia Facts and Travel Guide

 smell of dope on the streets of these towns does not mean it’s legal.

-Byron Bay Markets.
+Byron Bay, NSW.
 Courtesy of Tourism

 Australia